net-daemon/docs/docs/hass_model/hass_model_codegen.md

 title: Using the Code generator
 ---

-NetDeamon has a generator that creates code based on the Entities and services in Home Assitant.
+NetDeamon has a generator that creates code based on the Entities and services in Home Assistant.
 This makes it possible to navigate all Entities and Services using intellisense.

-The code generator is installed as a global dotNet tool via the following command:
+The code generator is installed as a [.NET global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools) via the following command:

 ```
 dotnet tool install -g JoySoftware.NetDaemon.HassModel.CodeGen
 ```

-*While in preview, it is required to include the -version of the most recent version explcitily.
+*While in preview, it is required to include the -version of the most recent version explicitly.
 Please check https://www.nuget.org/packages/JoySoftware.NetDaemon.HassModel.CodeGen/ for the latest version*

 After it is installed as a global tool it can be run with the command: